kaizendorks/kaizendorks.github.io/website/tutorials/kubernetes/README.md

 - You can also try to follow through the tutorial using the [Katacoda](https://www.katacoda.com/) **online environment**.
 This will let you follow without having to locally install kubectl and minikube, directly interacting with the cluster through the website.
 However, you might experience **some limitations/differences** that we will try to point out during the tutorial.

 ::: tip
-Do you already have a local cluster using a different way than minikube?
-Thats fine, as long as you have your own local cluster you can play with, you will be able to follow along.
+Do you already have a local cluster setup in a different way than minikube?
+Thats fine too.
+As long as you have _a cluster_ that you can play with, you will be able to follow along.
 :::

 ### Installation in Mac using Homebrew